cubicdaiya/ngx_small_light/README.md

 Or you can avoid this problem by building ImageMagick with `--disable-openmp`.

 In `v0.6.14` or later, they are no longer required.
-Because `ngx_small_light` sets the thread-number with OpenMP 1 always.
+Because `ngx_small_light` always sets the thread-number with OpenMP 1.

 # Limitations